-This section describes how to find a file in the workspace.
+Describes how to find a file in the workspace.

-- 1. Go to the Go menu and select Go to File....
+- Go to the Go menu and select Go to File....
 A drop-down list displays and shows the recently opened files by default. - 2.
 Type the name of the file you are looking for.
 The list of files is updated as you type. - 3.
 Once you have found your file in the list, click the file to open it in the editor.